 If you can plan your morning ahead in the evening, you can save many minutes in the morning and make your morning more productive.
 The evenings can save you from being behind all day the next day.

 It is beneficial to plan beforehand for a smooth school morning.
 Encourage your young children to complete as much preparation work as they can the night before.

 Make sure your school lunches are packed, your clothing are lined out, your healthy breakfast is planned, your electronics are charged, and your schoolwork and other school essentials are packed before you go to bed to keep a smooth morning routine.

 Showering and bathing in the evenings might be beneficial for some families, especially if their children still require assistance with these activities.
 If this describes your family, consider including these activities into the kids’ evening routine.

 Depending on your child’s age, he or she may be able to complete several of these tasks alone with your supervision.
-Encourage children to plan ahead for the next day to instil critical life skills such as independence and time management.
-So don’t be afraid to delegate part of this task to your children.
+Encourage children to plan ahead and set clear expectations for the next day to instil critical life skills such as independence and time management.
+This can be a part of their chores too!

 Many families find having a specific room in their home where they keep everything they need for the next day useful: backpacks, chargers, electronics, keys, shoes, water bottles, and other needs.
 This prevents them from frantically searching the house the next morning for what they require.